Robbie Grossman Player Props: Rangers vs. Dodgers

-Robbie Grossman -- with an on-base percentage of .237 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Los Angeles Dodgers, with Bobby Miller on the mound, on July 22 at 4:05 PM ET.
+On Sunday, Robbie Grossman (.290 slugging percentage in past 10 games, with no homers) and the Texas Rangers play the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
+First pitch is at 2:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Rays.
+He had a hitless showing in his most recent game (0-for-2) against the Dodgers.

 Robbie Grossman Game Info & Props vs. the Dodgers